Offset the emissions you cannot reduce

 Once you have purchased your credits, we will retire them in the Gold Standard public registry to prevent double counting and to put your offset on the public record.

 Exposure to indoor cooking smoke is the world’s leading killer of children under five and is reported to be responsible for around four million deaths per year.
-Traditional stoves produce harmful smoke.
-This project reduces indoor air pollution and so the risk of respiratory diseases.
+In addition, Malawi alone loses 2,000km2 of forest a year due to 93% of the country’s energy demand coming from wood fuel.
+91% of rural households use traditional three-stone stoves that use a lot of wood, produce prodigious smoke and cook food relatively slowly.

 Benefits of the project